What are those white marks on my hutch? Are they dangerous? And how do I get rid of them?

 Should I be Worried?

-Urine stains aren’t dangerous in and of themselves.
+Urine stains aren’t dangerous in and by themselves.
 However, the smell of urine attracts flies, which could leave your pet in danger of flystrike.

 Mould, on the other hand, can have serious health consequences, both for you and for your rabbits.